GaussianFormer3D: Multi-Modal Gaussian-based Semantic Occupancy Prediction with 3D Deformable Attention: Related Work

 \section{Related Work}

-\textbf{Multi-Modal Semantic Occupancy Prediction.} Multi-modal occupancy methods generally outperform single-modal ones since different modalities can complement each other.
-Common multi-modal sensor configurations for semantic occupancy include LiDAR-camera~\cite{coocc, occgen, occmamba, muvo, realtime3d, effocc, occfusiondepthfree}, camera-radar~\cite{hydra, licrocc} and LiDAR-camera-radar~\cite{occfusion}.
-Among them, LiDAR-camera is the top-performing one as it combines LiDAR's accurate depth and geometry sensing with camera's powerful semantic perception.
-Similar to single-modal pipelines, existing LiDAR-camera occupancy networks mainly build on voxel-based~\cite{coocc, occgen, occmamba, occfusiondepthfree, openoccupancy} or BEV-based representations~\cite{effocc}.
+\textbf{Multi-Modal Semantic Occupancy Prediction.} Multi-modal occupancy prediction methods generally outperform single-modal approaches, as different modalities provide complementary information.
+Among them, LiDAR-camera fusion is the top-performing configuration, combining LiDAR’s accurate depth and geometry sensing with the powerful semantic understanding capability of cameras.
+Similar to single-modal pipelines, most LiDAR-camera occupancy prediction networks are also voxel-based~\cite{coocc, occgen, occmamba, occfusiondepthfree, openoccupancy}.
 CONet~\cite{openoccupancy} proposes a coarse-to-fine pipeline to sample 3D voxel features for refining the coarse occupancy prediction.
 Co-Occ~\cite{coocc} obtains multi-modal voxel features through a geometric and semantic-aware fusion module, and employs a NeRF-based implicit volume rendering regularization~\cite{nerf} to enhance the fused representation.
-OccGen~\cite{occgen} and OccMamba~\cite{occmamba} encode multi-modal inputs to produce voxel fusion features, and then decode the features using diffusion denoising~\cite{ddpm} and hierarchical Mamba modules~\cite{mamba} respectively to predict semantic occupancy.
-OccFusion~\cite{occfusiondepthfree} transforms LiDAR and camera inputs into multi-modal voxel features via 2D deformable attention~\cite{deformabledetr} followed by an occupancy head.
+OccGen~\cite{occgen} and OccMamba~\cite{occmamba} encode multi-modal inputs to produce voxel fusion features, and then decode the features using diffusion denoising and hierarchical Mamba modules, respectively.
+OccFusion~\cite{occfusiondepthfree} transforms LiDAR and camera inputs into multi-modal voxel features via 2D deformable attention~\cite{deformabledetr}.